One of Europe’s Finest Gardens

 Ph: (01) 204 6000

-Following the announcement that Ireland will return to full Level 5
+Following the announcement that Ireland will remain in full Level 5

-restrictions golf is prohibited from 1st – 31st January 2021.
+restrictions golf is prohibited until 26th April 2021.

 For now we are advised to stay home and stay safe to ensure that we continue to